Mandrare River Camp stands in the shade of tamarind trees on the bank of the Mandrare River, about 110km northwest of Fort Dauphin.

 This is Madagascar’s first luxury tented camp.
-Six large (17m²) tented rooms each have a comfortable, netted, four-poster bed, attractive handmade wooden furniture, electric lighting and private en suite facilities including a biodegradable chemi-loo, safari shower and BioAroma toiletries.
+Seven large tented rooms each have a comfortable, netted, four-poster bed, attractive handmade wooden furniture, electric lighting and private en suite facilities including safari shower and BioAroma toiletries.
 Each has a private furnished verandah from which to watch life on the river or birds in the trees.
 Tents can accommodate an extra bed for a child.
 Silent, environmentally friendly solar panels provide the electricity.
 The rooms are equipped with fans.

 Meals are taken in the main tent and defy all expectations.
 You could be dreaming: this is fine food, imaginatively presented, prepared in a kitchen in a lorry in the middle of a stand of gallery forest.
-Patrick bakes fresh bread, croissants and pain au chocolate each morning; lunch is a barbecue and a variety of salads; one dinner was lobster followed by succulent duck and a light chocolate mousse.
+The chef bakes fresh bread, croissants and pain au chocolate each morning; lunch is a barbecue and a variety of salads; one dinner was a delicious vegetable stack followed by succulent duck and a chocolate soufflé.

-This region of Madagascar is dominated by the cultivation of sisal and most of the original forest is lost.
-Around the village of Ifotaka, however, there are a number of intact stands of dry gallery woodland and the remarkable 'spiny bush', which have survived because they are sacred.
+This region of Madagascar is dominated by sisal plantations so, much of the original habitat has been modified.
+Around the village of Ifotaka, however, there are a number of intact stands of dry gallery woodland and the remarkable 'spiny bush', which have survived because they are considered sacred.

-These forests are inhabited by Ringtails and Verreaux’ sifaka, which are not particularly skittish: hunting lemurs is fady among the local Antandroy people.
-By night, you should spot mouse lemurs and sportive lemurs.
-I saw Paradise flycatchers in profusion, Crested coua and Madgascar coucal in one short morning walk.
+These tracts of original habitat are inhabited by Ringtails and Verreaux’ sifaka, which are not particularly skittish: hunting lemurs is fady (taboo) among the local Antandroy people.
+By night, you should spot Grey mouse lemurs and White-footed sportive lemurs.

-You will be taken to one village to see the weekly market, to another to see a ringa (wrestling) contest.
-If a ceremony is taking place, Mananarivo, the local guide, will know about it.
-Even if you only want to explore intact spiny forest and healthy southern gallery forest from a comfortable base, you can observe the traditional way of life from roads that probably see no more than one vehicle in a fortnight.
+Even if you only want to explore intact spiny forest and healthy southern gallery forest from a comfortable base, you can observe the traditional way of life from roads that often see no more than one vehicle in a fortnight.